Jacob10383/k2-nozzlecam/Readme.md

 - `exposure_time_absolute` controls the shutter speed and can only be set when `auto_exposure` is in manual mode.

 - PTZ controls (`pan_absolute`, `tilt_absolute`, `zoom_absolute`) are used to crop the image.
 All 30fps streams are downscaled to 4K, and all 60fps streams are downscaled to 1080p.
 To use the crop feature, you need to select a downscaled stream.
+Note: zoom is enabled, i have pan and tilt disabled for further testing.

 ### Credits